Paul Wall: Solo success (2005–2007)

-Other projects and newer releases (2008–present)
+Other projects and newer releases (Since 2008)

 In the spring of 2008, Paul Wall joined Strange Music recording artist Tech N9ne on a nationwide tour, which featured rapper Ill Bill.

 Paul Wall appears as fictional rapper Grillionaire in the movie I Hope They Serve Beer In Hell, released on September 25, 2009.
 He, along with screenwriters Nils Parker and Tucker Max, co-wrote tracks for the movie.

 In 2010, Paul Wall featured on the album Przyjaźń, Duma, Godność, (English: Friendship, Pride, Dignity) by Polish rap artist Kaczor.
+He also collaborated with Limp Bizkit on the song "Middle Finger", which appeared on the band's 2011 album Gold Cobra.

-In October 2011, Paul Wall collaborated with Silicon Valley-based social and mobile game company Jump Shot Media to create the world's first mobile battle rap game, Battle Rap Stars.
+In October 2011, Paul Wall collaborated with Silicon Valley–based social and mobile game company Jump Shot Media to create the world's first mobile battle rap game, Battle Rap Stars.
 Paul is featured as the "main event" and is the rapper to beat in order to win the game.
 On March 7, 2012, Paul Wall released a mixtape entitled No Sleep Til Houston.
 Paul Wall released a collaboration mixtape with Slim Thug for the 2013 NBA All-Star Game in Houston.

 On December 10, 2013, Paul Wall released his seventh studio album, an 11-track offering, titled CheckSeason, which featured contributions from Stunna Bam, Killa Kyleon, Slim Thug, Lil Keke, Kid Ink and Young Dolph.
 The record was released independently via his Paul Wall Music imprint.

-Paul Wall followed up Check Season on December 2, 2014, with the release of his eight studio album, titled The Po-Up Poet which was produced by June "The Jenius" James.
+Paul Wall followed up Check Season on December 2, 2014, with the release of his eighth studio album, titled The Po-Up Poet which was produced by June "The Jenius" James.
 According to a Vibe magazine article in November 2014, "The almost circus-like production reestablishes the idea that as long as Wall's been in the game, he's been a beloved Texas rap legend".

-On September 25, 2015, Paul Wall followed up The Po-Up Poet with his eight studio album, titled SlabGod which contains the single "Swangin' In The Rain".
+On September 25, 2015, Paul Wall followed up The Po-Up Poet with his ninth studio album, titled SlabGod which contains the single "Swangin' In The Rain".
 On March 11, 2016, Wall released a remix of "Swangin' In The Rain" which features Slim Thug, Lil' Keke, J-Dawg, Z-Ro, and Chamillionaire.
 On October 21, 2016, he followed up SlabGod with his ninth album, titled Houston Oiler, released in October 2016.
 In February 2017, he released the mixtape Diamond Boyz with rapper C Stone.
 His tenth album Bounce Back Over Setbacks was released on January 19, 2018.
 His eleventh album, Mind Over Matter followed in March 2020.
 On June 5, 2020, Wall released a mixtape with Lil Keke, titled Slab Talk.